Eggs are an excellent and affordable source of protein and a number of nutrients, all for 70 calories per large egg.

 Read more about each type of egg here.

 Many researchers believe that Free-Range eggs are the best quality of eggs due to it's higher nutritional value from healthier hens that are allowed to behave normally and roam freely.
 So why are there no Free-Range eggs in Singapore?
-This is because the Agri-Food & Veterinary Authority (AVA) prohibits the sale and import of free-range eggs and chickens in order to avoid an avian influenza epidemic.
+This is because the Agri-Food & Veterinary Authority (AVA) has been prohibiting the sale and import of free-range eggs and chickens in order to avoid an avian influenza epidemic.
 Most of Singapore's imported eggs come from Malaysia.
 Other countries approved to export fresh table eggs to Singapore are: Australia, Japan, New Zealand, South Korea, Sweden, and the United States.

-Although Free-Range is prohibited, Singapore allows Cage-Free eggs.
+Singapore allows Cage-Free eggs.
 Cage-free eggs are eggs laid by hens that are not housed in battery cages.
 They roam in a building, room, or open area that includes nest space and perches and usually do not have access to the outdoors.

 The Colour Of The Eggshell